PPP Loan Support

 Supporting documents are needed for permissible expenses.
-These supporting documents are required at time of application and will be reviewed by the bank.
+Unless your PPP loan was $150,000 or less, these supporting documents are required at time of application and will be reviewed by ANB.

 The SBA has three forms 3508, 3508EZ, and 3508S.
 Please consult your legal counsel and/or accounting professionals, in addition to your banker, for assistance in determining which form is needed for forgiveness on your loan.
 All of these forms are available within ANB’s proprietary forgiveness tool.

 The SBA is allowed 90 days to make their decision after the bank submits the completed application.
-ANB will communicate without clients during the process as the applications move through the SBA queue.
+ANB will communicate with clients during the process as the applications move through the SBA queue.